Articol disponibil numai în limba engleză

-About thirty years ago, when the GSM standard was first developed and the SMS entered the commercial area, “they” decided that the SMS messaging will be used by English speaking users only.
+More than thirty years ago, when the GSM standard was first developed and the SMS entered the commercial area, “they” decided that the SMS messaging will be used by English speaking users only.
 Or perhaps by a few French users also.
 But don’t forget the Germans.
-Then maybe it would be best to include most of the few so‑called “western” languages.
+Then maybe it would be best to provide support for most of the few so‑called “western” languages.

 Those few “western” languages are given the chance to write anything that can include 160 of their language characters into a single message.

 What, other languages exists on Earth ?
 OK, let’s be generous and allow 70 characters for a single message on these.
 These languages should be grateful that “they” admitted their existence.